mateuszniechwiej/Ms-1-LP/README.md

 * [Adobe Colour](https://color.adobe.com/create/color-wheel) - for colour palette used in this project

-* [Adobe Photoshop Express](https://photoshop.adobe.com/?promoid=SYBNM1DC&mv=other) - To resize or crop the images for carousel in landing page and images in the gallery.
+* [Adobe Photoshop Express](https://photoshop.adobe.com/?promoid=SYBNM1DC&mv=other) - To resize or crop the images for carousel in homepage and images in the gallery.

 * [Google Fonts](https://fonts.google.com/)- to import 'Open Sans' and 'Libre Baskerville' fonts used through this project